AI-Hypercomputer/maxdiffusion/docs/attention_blocks_flowchart.md

 ## How block sizes matter for perfomance and accuracy

 Block sizes key to saturating HBM bandwidth and ensuring maximum possible overlap of computation on cores with HBM use and VMEM to VREG.
-It is highly reccomended to tune them.
+It is highly recommended to tune them.

 Block sizes also have an effect on the sequence length.
 Sequence length is multiple of resolution and number of frames (video), along with VAE scale down factors and patchifying ratios.
 This sequence length or shard of this sequence length needs to be multiple of the block sizes specified.
 Therefore maxdiffusion pads the sequence lengths to the nearest multiple of the block sizes.
 It is advisable to choose block sizes which are factor of sequence length, atleast for the Q block sizes.